vinuesa/get_phylomarkers/README.md

 - If the **-T high** option is used, **-N 10 ** independent IQ-TREE searches with branch support estimation will be launched.
 - Note that a FastTree run will be also launched (before the IQ-TREE run), so that the user can obtain a first tree as rapidly as permitted by the current state of the art.

-The following are example *run_get_phylomarkers_pipeline.sh* invocations to perform IQ-TREE searches
+The following are example *run_get_phylomarkers_pipeline.sh* invocations to perform IQ-TREE searches.
+Note that as of version 1.9.10 (January 1st, 2018), the script calls IQ-TREE 1.6.1 with the -fasta flag enabled for maximal speed.

 ```
 # 1. Default IQ-TREEE run on a concatenated DNA supermatrix, using a single search and evaluating only the GTR base model